2016-2025: Principal achievements of trAndeS

-The trAndeS community consisted of a broad and diverse network of fellows, associates, researchers and lecturers who contributed to academic development and interdisciplinary exchange on inequalities and sustainable development.
+The trAndeS community was made up of a broad and diverse network of scholarship holders, associate students, researchers, and faculty members who contributed to the academic development of the program and to interdisciplinary exchange.

 The trAndeS network was consolidated as a transnational space for academic exchange and collaboration on inequalities and sustainability.
 The Trans-Andean Sustainability Network was strengthened, coordinating research and teaching efforts in several countries in the region.The trAndeS Network came to include 143 researchers in 12 countries, promoting sustained academic cooperation.